unusualnemo/unusualnemo.github.io/docs/initial studying in language learning.md

 ### most common 1000-2000 words

-use [[active recall and spaced repetition]] to learn the 1000-2000 most frequent words through flashcards
+use [[flashcards in language learning|flashcards]] to learn the 1000-2000 most frequent words through flashcards

 this is to give you a good foundation of known words, but the meaning of sentences will still be vague, that's expected

-you can stop learning these whenever you catch up to it in your [[immersion#active immersion|active immersion]], then switch to sentence mining
+you can stop learning these whenever you catch up to it in your [[immersion#active|active immersion]], then switch to sentence mining